spinnaker/spinnaker.github.io/concepts/index.md

 ### Cluster

 You can define *Clusters*, which are logical groupings of Server Groups in Spinnaker.
-These groups are based on the [**application-stack -detail**](#the-application-stack-detail-naming-convention) naming convention.

 > **Note:** cluster, here, does not map to a Kubernetes cluster.
 It's merely a
 > collection Server Groups, irrespective of any Kubernetes clusters that might